charbugs/donkey-lisp/README.md

 (find "foobar" "o") ; 1
 ```

-The `range` function creates a list of values that can be transformed by the passed function.
+The `range` function creates a list of nubmers that can be transformed by the passed function.

 ```clojure
 (range 0 5 (-> x x)) ; (0, 1, 2, 3, 4)